tristan-hornetz/fallout/README.md

 Work in progress...

-## Demo #3: Data Bounces
+## Demo #3: Data Bounce

 ```shell
 taskset 0x1 ./demo_data_bounce
  ```

-Data bounces are a means to determine if a virtual address is backed by a physical memory page.
+Data bounce is a means to determine if a virtual address is backed by a physical memory page.
-This demo checks if data bounces are possible on your system.
-If this is the case, the rate of true positives should be at 100%, and the rate of false positives should be 0%.
+This demo checks if data bounce is possible on your system.
+If this is the case, the rate of true positives should be close to 100%, the rate of false positives should be at 0%.

 ## Demo #4: Breaking KASLR